Nashville, Music City

 The Bluebird Café – is one of the "preeminent listening rooms," presenting two shows a night, seven days a week, and featuring acoustic singer-songwriter style music by famous and up-and-coming artists.

-Country Music Hall of Fame and Museum - The Country Music Hall of Fame and Museum is located in downtown Nashville.
-The museum includes photographs, artifacts, recordings, vintage video, memorabilia, and interactive activities to tell the story of country music.
-Performance spaces in the CMA Theater and Ford Theater host live music and cultural events.
+The Country Music Hall of Fame and Museum is located in downtown Nashville.
+The museum includes photographs, artefacts, recordings, vintage videos, memorabilia, and interactive activities to tell the story of country music.
+The CMA and Ford Theatre performance spaces host live music and cultural events.

-The Johnny Cash Museum - Johnny Cash was a musician known for his many hit songs and distinctive voice.
+Cash was a musician known for his many hit songs and distinctive voice.
 His life story is also one of great struggle.
-This downtown museum contains the largest collection of Johnny Cash artifacts and memorabilia.
+This downtown museum contains the largest collection of Johnny Cash artefacts and memorabilia.
 Visit for a self-guided tour to see instruments, hand-written notes, awards, stage costumes, and more.
-Stop for a bite at the cafe next door or at the gift shop for a souvenir.
+Stop for a bite at the cafe next door or the gift shop for a souvenir.

-National Museum of African American Music - The National Museum of African American Music in Nashville, Tennessee is the only museum in the world dedicated to preserving and celebrating black music.
+The National Museum of African American Music in Nashville, Tennessee, is the only museum in the world dedicated to preserving and celebrating black music.
 The museum's slogan - "A Global Currency" - embodies more than just country music; it encapsulates all genres of popular black music.
-To honor this heritage, the museum strives to not only ensure that this legacy doesn't fade away but also provide a space for future artists and scholars to learn about and study these origins.
+To honour this heritage, the museum strives to ensure that this legacy doesn't fade away and provides a space for future artists and scholars to learn about and study these origins.

 Where to stay in Nashville